iamvinitk/CMPE-257-Sentiment_Analysis/paper/paper.md

 ## Topic Modeling

-### Latent Dirchilet ALlocation
+### Latent Dirchilet Allocation

 Topic modeling helps in finding the abstract topics present in the text.
-Latent Dirichlet Allocation (LDA) builds a topic per document model and words per topic model, modeled as Dirichlet distributions.
+Latent Dirichlet Allocation (LDA) builds a topic per-document model and words per topic model, modeled as Dirichlet distributions.
 We are going to apply LDA to a set of documents and split them into topics. https://towardsdatascience.com/topic-modeling-and-latent-dirichlet-allocation-in-python-9bf156893c24

 We have performed topic modeling using LDA on the entire dataset and generated 10 topics.
-We tried generating more topics but we felt that with LDA we got meaningful topics when we limited the number of topics to 10.
+We tried generating more topics, but we felt that with LDA we got meaningful topics when we limited the number of topics to 10.

 ![Topic Modeling using LDA](images/lda.png)
 *Fig. Topic Modeling using LDA*